Add map styles and photos

 See other people's travel photos

 Photos appear as circles on the map, with a tiny preview of the images taken at that location – just click to scroll through them.
-Press the escape key on your computer's keyboard to close the photos.
+Press the escape key on your keyboard to close the photos.

 An icon of a padlock